emanuelebuldrini/microsoft-graph-api-fetcher/README.md

 # Microsoft Graph API Console App

-This console application fetches data from your Microsoft tenant using the Microsoft Graph API.
+This console application fetches data from your Azure tenant using the Microsoft Graph API.

 ## Setup